-The ECTU follows government guidance, which involves:
+The Essex Countywide Traveller Unit (ECTU) follows government guidance, which involves:

+The ECTU can apply to court for an eviction order.
+Some encampments only stay for a few days and leave before the full procedure is completed.
 The length of stay depends on each individual case.
 It takes time to follow the procedures.
-The process can take 7 to 10 working days if court orders are needed.
+The process can take approximately 7 to 10 working days if court orders are needed.

 The ECTU has a target process based on working days.
 This may start immediately or from the first working day after receiving a report.

 Issue a direction to leave, normally with 24 hours to comply

 If the direction is not followed then apply to court

-- Day 4-5 - Serve a summons, which can take 2 working days, or sometimes 1 day in exceptional circumstances
+Serve a summons, which can take 2 working days, or sometimes 1 day in exceptional circumstances

-- Day 6 - Serve a court order with notice of enforcement after 24 hours - the encampment must leave upon service of the order
+Serve a court order with notice of enforcement after 24 hours - the encampment must leave upon service of the order

 Call in bailiffs if the encampment has still not moved

 Police can visit an unauthorised encampment and in some circumstances may choose to use powers available under the Criminal Justice and Public Order Act 1994.
 It is for the senior officer who visits the encampment to decide what action should be taken.